 I've worked for a number of years in the NHS, charities and in private practice, so I'm experienced in dealing with a wide range of psychological issues.
-I believe that therapy should be accessible to all people and that is why I try to keep my fees as low as possible.

 I have a BACP accredited Masters degree in Integrative Counselling and Psychotherapy and a BPS accredited Degree in Psychology.
 As an integrative psychotherapist, I have trained in various therapeutic models, including Psychodynamic, Humanistic and Cognitive approaches, which I draw upon depending on the client’s needs.